tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**
 - Optimized logging.
-- Optimized the policy of persistent connection, improving the quality of connections outside Chinese mainland.
+- Optimized the policy of persistent connection, improving the quality of connections outside the Chinese mainland.
-- Fixed the issue where sometimes the last message was incorrect when multiple C2C messages were sent or received in the same second.
+- Fixed the issue where sometimes the last message was incorrect when multiple one-to-one messages were sent or received in the same second.
-- Fixed the issue where sometimes there was be no callback for querying the conversation list.
+- Fixed the issue where sometimes there was no callback for querying the conversation list.
-- Fixed the issue where sometimes the sequence number of a C2C message was incorrect.
+- Fixed the issue where sometimes the sequence number of a one-to-one message was incorrect.

-**Android platform**
+**Android**
 - Fixed the issue where sometimes a negative upload progress was displayed when a video greater than 24 MB was sent.
 - Fixed occasional crashes when messages were sent.